High school sports slowly returning in Sonoma County, but nothing looks quite the same

 Santa Rosa City Schools, the largest school district in Sonoma County with approximately 15,700 students, is among the last of area districts to give the go-ahead for teams to work out.
 Despite optimism at the school board’s Sept.
 23 meeting about a swift return to sweating, teams are still on hold, in part because the district is still finalizing its safety protocols.
 The process also has been delayed by the Glass fire, which required schools to clean up outdoor facilities that were covered in ash.

-The new target date for approved workouts for Santa Rosa City Schools teams is tentatively late this week , according to Elizabeth Evans, district director for physical education and athletics.
+The new target date for approved workouts for Santa Rosa City Schools teams is tentatively late this week or into the next , according to Elizabeth Evans, district director for physical education and athletics.
 And while that is a step in the right direction, according to Smith Billing, coaches, athletic directors and athletes are frustrated by the wait.

 “They have been very stringent regarding (return to play rules) and it’s creating a lot of problems,“ she said.
 "I get a lot of calls.”